shreyasrajesh0308/Deep_Learning_Fchollet/README.md

-# Deep_Learning
-Repo containing Deep Learning assignemnts.

-1. Building an ANN from scratch.

-2. Image classification and detection
+# Deep Learning with Python Second Edition - Francois Chollet

+This repo contains the notebooks with worked out samples of each chapter in the book from Chapter-3 onwards.

+1. Chapter 3 - Introduction to Keras and Tensorflow.